mario-deluna/PHPTv/README.md

 A Command-Line Remote control for Sony Bravia Android TV written in PHP.

 It was one of those evenings where I could not find the fu****g remote for my TV.
-So instead of doing the work, I'm supposed to do.
+So instead of doing the work I'm supposed to do.
 I decided to procrastinate by writing this little program that allows you to control your Sony Android TV over the command line.

 [![license](https://img.shields.io/github/license/mario-deluna/phptv.svg)]()
 [![GitHub release](https://img.shields.io/github/release/mario-deluna/phptv.svg)]()